This Pristine 1986 Renault Alpine GT Atmo Made Its Way To Kansas And Now It Could Be Yours

 With only 28,000 kilometers on it (about 17,000 miles) this Renault is a time capsule of original interior and trim.
 This model was the first Alpine made 100 percent by Renault and was actually meant for the U.S. market eventually before Renault pulled out of the U.S. entirely.
 This example snuck over the border to the U.S. from Canada.
 Inside is a naturally aspirated V6 PRV sitting in the rear (the same as the DeLorean, but at only 2,300 pounds or so, with a lot less weight) with a five-speed manual gear box putting out around 170 horsepower.
 I mean, what more could a girl want?

-I mean, what more could a girl want?
 Just look at those wheels, America:

 And those headlights!
 If that doesn’t get your red-blooded car enthusiast heart pumping you may want to check into a hospital to make sure you don’t have an acute case of being dead.